dortania/OpenCore-Install-Guide/ktext.md

   * Emulates the SMC chip found on real macs, without this macOS will not boot
   * Alternative is FakeSMC which can have better or worse support, most commonly used on legacy hardware.
 * [Lilu](https://github.com/vit9696/Lilu/releases)
-  * A kext to patch many processes, required for AppleALC and WhateverGreen and recommended for VirtualSMC
+  * A kext to patch many processes, required for AppleALC, WhateverGreen, VirtualSMC and many other kexts.
+Without Lilu, they will not work

 **VirtualSMC Plugins**: